statamic/v2-docs/content/pages/7.addons/2.classes/index.md

 ## The Addon Class {#addon}

-This core class provides will automatically provide your Addon with contextual information, settings, context, and helper methods, all as part of `$this->`.
+This core class will automatically provide your Addon with contextual information, settings, context, and helper methods, all as part of `$this->`.

 ## Helpers {#helpers}